Gramet/flask-geoguessr/README.md

-# Where is Waldo
+# Flask Geoguessr

-This repo implements a small Typescript webapp based on GoogleMaps Javascript API as well as a Flask backend with Flask_googlemaps for displaying results, for a "where is Waldo" game.
+This repo implements a small Typescript webapp based on GoogleMaps Javascript API as well as a Flask backend with Flask_googlemaps for displaying results, for a GeoGuessr-like game.

-During the game, we showed pictures of Waldo in Google Streetview to the audience.
+During the game, we showed 10 pictures of Google Streetview to the audience.
 They had to pinpoint on the map (hosted in the webapp) where the picture was taken.
 Answers are gathered in the `answers` folder and scores are computed with the `compute_scores.py` script.

 Results can then be visualized on `localhost:5000`.